goonmandu/event-tracker/README.md

 # event-tracker
-A file-based dailt event logger and stats printer.
+A file-based dail event logger and stats printer.